 What If I Get a Part-time Job?

 If you are able to work on a part-time basis, but you are still earning less than your previous salary, you may still receive benefits but at a reduced rate.
 The difference is more clearly defined in your policy under “own occupation” and “any occupation.”
 Under “own occupation” if you are not able to return to your original occupation and decide to get a part-time job making only a small portion of your previous salary, then you can expect to continue to receive benefits.
-Under “any occupation,” you are saying that you cannot work in any occupation thus returning to work, even part-time, would likely stop your LTD benefits.
-It’s a good idea to consult an attorney before you decide to start working again.
+Under “any occupation,” you are saying that you cannot work in any occupation.
+Returning to work, even part-time, would likely stop your LTD benefits.

 When Will I Receive My First Payment?

 Payments for long-term disability will not start immediately.
-Many policies require that you exhaust your sick leave and your short-term disability benefits before you can start receiving long-term disability benefits.
-There is also a waiting period of between 90-180 days before you can be issued benefits.
+Many policies have a waiting period of between 90-180 days before you can be issued benefits.
 This means that even if you are found to be disabled, you still have to wait for the 90-180 period before receiving payment.

 Will I Be Compensated For Inflation?